MusicPlayerDaemon/MPD/doc/protocol.rst

 type ("song" for song objects) and their URI (the path within the database for songs).

+.. note:: Since :program:`MPD` 0.24 stickers can also be attached to playlists, some tag types, and :ref:`filter expressions <filter_syntax>`.
+  The following tag types are alloed: Title, Album, Artist, AlbumArtist, Genre, Composer, Performer, Conductor, Work, Ensable, Location, and Label.

+.. list-table:: Sticker addressing
+   :widths: 10 45 45
+   :header-rows: 2

+   * - Type
+     - URI
+     - URI

+   * -
+     - get, set, delete, list, find
+     - find only

+   * - "song"
+     - File path within the database
+     - Directory path within the database to find a sticker on all songs under this path recursively

+   * - "playlist"
+     - The playlist name of a stored playlist
+     - An empty string to find a sticker in all playlists

+   * - Tag type e.g. "Album"
+     - The tag value
+     - An empty string to find a sticker in all instances of the tag type

+   * - "filter"
+     - A :ref:`filter expression <filter_syntax>`.

+     - An empty string to find a sticker in all instances of the filter

 .. _command_sticker_get:

 :command:`sticker get {TYPE} {URI} {NAME}`